-17 The concept of safeguarding which we have now was 18 not so formatted and understood in those years, but you 19 don't need to have that type of training to be aware of 20 safeguarding concepts.
+17 The concept of safeguarding which we have now was 18 not so formatted and understood in those years, but you don't need to have that type of training to be aware of 19 20 safeguarding concepts.
 What was happening in that 21 school in my time, beyond my time and probably before, 22 was intense paedophile activity and abuse.
-When staff 23 were able to behave in that manner so openly, it means they felt comfortable that they were not going to be 24 25 clyped on, either by my peer group or other teachers who would hear of what was happening.
+When staff 23 were able to behave in that manner so openly, it means they felt comfortable that they were not going to be 24 clyped on, either by my peer group or other teachers who 25

-2 Reporting of abuse.
+- would hear of what was happening. - Reporting of abuse.

 For decades I didn't share what was happening at 3 school with my parents or anyone.
 I shared for the 4 5 first time with my sister in 2011.
 She was the first person to know what had happened.
 I never had the 6 7 chance to speak to my father about it because he has 8 passed away.
-My sister drew my attention to an article in The Times newspaper which spoke about the school, 9 10 Nicky Campbell, the Scottish broadcaster, and the 11 scandalous number of teachers who had been identified as 12 possible abusers over a 20-year period at the school.
-13 Reading that encouraged me to follow up.
-I contacted 14 the journalist, Alex Renton, and through him Nicky Campbell.
-I was aware the actor Iain Glen also 15 16 publicly trying to make a statement.
+My sister drew my attention to an article 9 in The Times newspaper which spoke about the school, 10 Nicky Campbell, the Scottish broadcaster, and the 11 scandalous number of teachers who had been identified as possible abusers over a 20-year period at the school.
+12 Reading that encouraged me to follow up.
+I contacted 13 14 the journalist, Alex Renton, and through him 15 Nicky Campbell.
+I was aware the actor Iain Glen also 16 publicly trying to make a statement.
 He suffered abuse 17 and was in Nicky Campbell's year.
 Apart from that, 18 I hadn't found the energy to go back.
 19 The Times article encouraged people who thought of 20 themselves as victims to contact the Scottish police.
-21 I got in touch with the police and I saw them in 22 January 2023.
+I got in touch with the police and I saw them in 21

+January 2023.
 That was the first time I reported what happened.
-I was concerned about what I should do in 23 teachers but I haven't mentioned peers."
+I was concerned about what I should do in terms of naming people and I asked the police.
+I named teachers but I haven't mentioned peers."